leolivier/cousins-matter/README.md

 * Cousins Matter manages as many chat rooms as requested

 ## Documentation
-The documentation for installing, upgrading and running the application in on the wiki [Home](wiki) page The settings are documented on the wiki [Settings](settings) page.
+* The documentation for installing, upgrading and running the application in on the wiki [Home](https://github.com/leolivier/cousins-matter/wiki) page.
+* The settings are documented on the wiki [Settings](https://github.com/leolivier/cousins-matter/wiki/settings) page.

 ## Coming soon
   * Help/faq/about